draperlaboratory/VaderModularFuzzer/docs/coremodules/core_modules_readme.md

 Note: this module  relies on the "FILE_URL" key being written by another module in the system (e.g. ServerCorpusInitialization with `writeServerURL` set to true).

-## RunOnceController
-The RunOnceController runs each of its submodules exactly once and then completes.
-This module is currently used to support server based corpus minimization, but it could be used to implement other kinds of behaviors that should occur only once.

-This module will not do anything unless at lease one submodule is specified in the configuration file.
-It does not provide any additional configuration options (beyond those supported by the base ControllerModule class).

 ## Parameters for Distributed Fuzzing

 ### StatsOutput Settings